Transformers documentation

 • intermediate_size (int, optional, defaults to 12288) — Dimension of the MLP representations.

-• num_hidden_layers (int, optional, defaults to 32) — Number of hidden layers in the Transformer encoder.
+• num_hidden_layers (int, optional, defaults to 32) — Number of hidden layers in the Transformer decoder.

-• num_attention_heads (int, optional, defaults to 16) — Number of attention heads for each attention layer in the Transformer encoder.
+• num_attention_heads (int, optional, defaults to 16) — Number of attention heads for each attention layer in the Transformer decoder.

 • num_key_value_heads (int, optional, defaults to 4) — This is the number of key_value heads that should be used to implement Grouped Query Attention.
 If num_key_value_heads=num_attention_heads, the model will use Multi Head Attention (MHA), if num_key_value_heads=1 the model will use Multi Query Attention (MQA) otherwise GQA is used.
 When converting a multi-head checkpoint to a GQA checkpoint, each group key and value head should be constructed by meanpooling all the original heads within that group.
-For more details checkout this paper.
-If it is not specified, will default to 32.
+For more details, check out this paper.
+If it is not specified, will default to num_attention_heads.

-• hidden_act (str, optional, defaults to "silu") — The non-linear activation function in the decoder.
+• hidden_act (str, optional, defaults to silu) — The non-linear activation function (function or string) in the decoder.
+For example, "gelu", "relu", "silu", etc.

 • max_position_embeddings (int, optional, defaults to 32768) — The maximum sequence length that this model might ever be used with.